Onboard macOS devices with certificates using Addigy and SCEP

 1. In the Cloud portal top menu, click on the Settings option.

-2. In the right-hand side pane, find and click on the CLEAR GENERAL SETTINGS heading.
+2. In the Cloud portal left-hand side menu, click on the Services > GENERAL SETTINGS > SCEP Services option.

 3. Enable integration with SCEP services.